 Try Kitten Food

 Kitten food has a different nutritional profile to adult cat food and is not just useful for people who want to know how to fatten up a kitten.
 It works for adult cats too!
 Kitten food contains a higher proportion of protein and fat so it can help with weight gain.
 Remember it has been designed for growing kittens so it is good stuff!
 Buy a brand that is grain-free and has no fillers.
 Kitten food is a good choice for aging skinny cats because it is softer and easier to chew.
+Take a look at our review of the best grain free cat food for more options.

 Before you Go…